emicklei/melrose/docs/dsl.md

 ```

 ### parallel<a name="parallel"></a>
-Create a new sequence in which all notes of a musical object are played simultaneously.
+Create a new sequence in which all notes of a musical object are grouped.

 ```javascript
 parallel(sequence('C D E')) // => (C D E)